AMWA-TV/maj/README.md

 ## License

 The MAJ API is released under an Apache 2 license.
 Please see the [LICENSE](./LICENSE) file for more details.

+An older and now deprecated version of this API was previously published on SourceForge (http://sourceforge.net/projects/majapi/) under the now legacy AAF Public Source SDK license.

 ## Author